IBM/Scalable-Cassandra-deployment-on-Kubernetes/docs/deploy-with-ICP.md

 $ vagrant ssh
 ```

-From this promt inside the VM, clone this repo to make use of the included yaml
+From this prompt inside the VM, clone this repo to make use of the included yaml
 files.

 ```bash